Online and offline platforms

 Factors that might influence your choice include:

 - Chat function - This can be useful for rapid gathering of people’s views, which can speed things up when you have a lot of ground to cover.
-It also allows everyone to see what people say or enables participants to contact just the facilitators if there are points they feel uncomfortable about sharing with the wider group.
+It also allows everyone to see what people say and enables participants to contact just the facilitators if there are points they feel uncomfortable about sharing with the wider group.

 - Voting function - This is a good way of testing the range of views or experiences within a group.
 It’s also anonymous, which means that participants will not be embarrassed if they have a different view from others or don’t fully understand the issues that are being discussed.